kneerose-cyber/devops/kubernetes/kubernetes_componenets.md

-* monolith -  whole application running on one sever, application deployed as single unit, tighy coupled, if the host goes down all application is down or even break fix/upgrade it might take whole application down until it's clustered env.
+* monolith -  whole application running on one server, application deployed as a single unit, tightly coupled, if the host goes down all application is down or even break-fix/upgrade it might take the whole application down until it's clustered env.

-* micro services -  small independent services communicate each other using APIs and loosely coupled, for example facebook messanger and feed might be running on different servers so only 1 service will be impacted(meaning feed down) instead of whole application going down.
+* micro services -  small independent services communicate with each other using APIs and are loosely coupled, for example, facebook Messenger and feed might be running on different servers so only 1 service will be impacted(meaning feed down) instead of the whole application going down.

-* pods vs container -  pods is the smallest unit in kubernetics and can host multiple containers in a pod but it is recommended to do 1 pod = 1 container.
-The container is an isolated and executable software package like nginx, httpd etc. Pods are useful for scenarios where containers need to share resources, such as network or storage, and are deployed and scaled together.
+* pods vs container -  pods is the smallest unit in Kubernetes and can host multiple containers in a pod but it is recommended to do 1 pod = 1 container.
+The container is an isolated and executable software package like Nginx, httpd, etc. Pods are useful for scenarios where containers need to share resources, such as network or storage, and are deployed and scaled together.

-* config - to run container (yaml file) manifest (desired state) , nginx container etc, ENV variable, it will create pod on worker node
+* config - to run container (yaml file) manifest (desired state), nginx container, etc, ENV variable, it will create pod on the worker node

-* labels (selector or selecting criteria) - is identification give to the pod to match desired state
+* labels (selector or selecting criteria) - is identification given to the pod to match the desired state

 * selectors are criteria where you're matching.
 * service
-    node font, cluster ip and load balancer
+    node font, cluster IP, and load balancer

-* auto healing - try to delete pod and app wont stop within a second scheduler gets inform, schedule send request to create new pod,
+* auto healing - try to delete pod and app won't stop within a second scheduler gets informed, schedule sends request to create a new pod,

 * Pods without a Higher-Level Controller: